Constitutional Law Courses

 Constitutional Law VII: Parent, Child, and State

-This course considers the role that constitutional law plays in shaping children's development.
+This course considers the constitutional law governing the rights of parents and children and the role that constitutional law plays in shaping children's development.
 Among the topics discussed are parents' right to control the upbringing of their children; children's rights of speech, religion, procreative freedom and against cruel and unusual punishment; children's procedural rights in school and in the criminal justice system; parental identity rights, including rights associated with paternity claims, termination proceedings, assisted reproduction, and adoption; the scope of the state's authority to intervene to protect children, to regulate their conduct, or to influence their upbringing; and the role of race and culture in defining the family.
-This class has a final exam or a major paper my be written (20-25 pages).

 Previously: